KareeHassa/Final-Project-AI/README.md

-# VAE-GAN with U-Net Discriminator for High-Quality Face Generation
+# VAE-GAN with U-Net Discriminator for Face Generation